 The time is 2008.
 Apple is just about to release a revolutionary smartphone to a target market that’s only accustomed to Symbian applications.
 On July 10, just a day before the official launch of the iPhone 3G, Apple unveils the App Store pre-loaded into the iPhone.

 Everything seems fine, but Apple knows that there is just one problem.
-Despite its extensive potential, the App Store has only 500 apps, and only a handful of developers know their way around it.
+Despite its extensive potential, the App Store only has 500 apps, and just a handful of developers know their way around it.

 At this time, Google had already unveiled Android but it was not until September 2008 when the first commercial device running Android was introduced.
 The Google Play Store was called “Android Market” until March 2012, when Google’s approach shifted in favor of user experience.